If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Police recalled the inquiry from the North Carolina police days earlier and reached out to possibly connect the cases.
 The burned bodies found in the swamp were identified as the Bishop family through dental records.

-A manhunt for Bishop was well underway when a witness came forward to they she had seen Bishop buying tennis shoes at a Jacksonville, North Carolina sporting goods store later the same day he burned the bodies.
+A manhunt for Bishop was well underway when a witness came forward to say she had seen Bishop buying tennis shoes at a Jacksonville, North Carolina sporting goods store the same day he burned the bodies.
 They said Bishop had the family dog with him and was also possibly accompanied by a woman with “dark skin.”

 A search of the family home revealed Bishop’s Smith & Wesson M&P .358 Special was missing, as well as his Yale class ring.
 He is also believed to have taken his diplomatic passport with him.
 The family’s passports were all found at the home, but his was not.